 When posting about Albion, staff and faculty should follow our Community Guidelines.
 Where appropriate, content related to Albion that violates these guidelines (for instance, by sharing confidential information) will be elevated to College administration.

 Social media platforms and best practices continue to evolve and the College understands that not every situation may be represented in the above policy.
-For questions regarding Albion College’s social media policy, contact the Marketing and Communications Office: .
+For questions regarding Albion College’s social media policy, contact the Office of Communications: .